zlford12/motion-workshop/README.md

 ### To Do List:
 - modify settings from menu bar
 - read axis info from controller after connection
+- write axis into back to file after connection
 - populate ScanTypes class
 - load scan frame from ScanTypes class
 - create jog controls